Skip to main content

 What are Tooth-Colored Fillings?

-A tooth-colored filling is used to restore your tooth’s function and strength to a tooth that has been damaged by decay.
-A filling prevents further breakdown of the tooth and helps keep the tooth healthy in the long-term.
-In contrast to a metal amalgam filling, tooth-colored fillings are made of composite resin material that is a mixture of specially made dental-grade glass particles and ultra-fine plastic.
-This means tooth colored fillings are 100% metal-free and can be matched to the shade of your surrounding teeth exactly.
+A tooth-colored filling, also known as a white tooth filling, is used to restore your tooth’s function and strength after it has been damaged by decay.
+A filling prevents further breakdown of the tooth and helps keep the tooth healthy in the long term.
+In contrast to a metal amalgam filling, white fillings are made of composite resin material — a mixture of specially made dental-grade glass particles and ultra-fine plastic.
+This means teeth filling colors are 100% metal-free and can be matched to the shade of your surrounding teeth exactly.

 Metal or amalgam fillings were the standard treatment to fill cavities for many years.
 However, the materials in metal fillings have many unwanted and unnecessary side effects.
-Amalgam fillings contain mercury, even though it is a small, safe amount, many people like to avoid exposure to this chemical element.
+Amalgam fillings contain mercury, and even though it is a small, safe amount, many people like to avoid exposure to this chemical element.
 Sensitivity can also occur due to the metals used, especially to hot and cold temperatures.
-Most importantly, metal fillings can be very unsightly and can cause a less attractive smile.
-Tooth-Colored fillings can solve all these issues.
+Most importantly, metallic tooth fillings can be very unsightly and can cause a less attractive smile.
+White fillings can solve all these issues.

 Why the Need for Tooth Fillings?